RobotCasserole1736/RobotCasserole1736.github.io/covid19.md

 The Mentor Team will regularly review current COVID infection rates and Hospital/ICU availability in our area.
 At their discretion, team meetings may be limited or ended as a pandemic-mitigating measure.

+At this time, the next review date is set for when the Peoria County Community Level returns to a "High" level by CDC metrics.

 # Violations

 This policy is to be treated with the same importance as our team safety policies.
 Knowledge of the policy is expected of every team member.
 The policy is to be followed in its entirety, without exception or modification.
 Warnings for non-compliance should not be expected.
 Egregious or repeat violations will result in immediate removal from the team.